clairecleverlamb/men-stack-crud-app-lab/README.md

 # Pokémon CRUD Adventure

 Welcome to the Pokémon CRUD Adventure!
 This app lets you catch, view, edit, and release your favorite Pokémon, just like a true Pokémon Trainer.
-Built with Express.js, MongoDB, and a dash of Pokémon magic, this app is your Pokédex for managing both wild Pokémon (from the PokéAPI) and your own custom Pokémon.
+Built with Express.js, MongoDB, and a dash of Pokémon magic, this app is your Pokédex for managing both wild Pokémon (from the PokéAPI (wip)) and your own custom Pokémon (done).

 Whether you're a seasoned Trainer or just starting your journey, this app is perfect for capturing the fun of Pokémon while learning CRUD operations.
 Ready to become the very best?
 Let’s get started!